smailoujaoura/minishell_team/README.md

-- exit(*status)
+- run the code through codepilots to deroot any hidden memory issues
-- segv
+- protect everything
 - compile error in some compilers
-- protect everything
+- segvs
-- run the code through codepilots to deroot any hidden memory issues
+- segv                                                                               ---- DONE
+- exit(*status)                                                                      ---- DONE
-- do not give the static variabe store_pwd a directory when all options are consumed
+- do not give the static variabe store_pwd a directory when all options are consumed ---- DONE
+- ^CMinishell:$ wc | wc | ls                                                         ---- DONE

+TESTS:
+- ( > output.txt)